samuelaguilera/sar-friendly-smtp/readme.txt

 = I can't receive emails sent by my WordPress, what happen? =

-This plugin is just a way to tell WordPress something like: "Please dear WordPress, use my SMTP server to send the emails, don't use the web server."
+This plugin is just a way to tell WordPress something like: "Please dear WordPress, use my SMTP server to send the emails, not the web server."

-That means that **this plugin don't send you emails**, WordPress sends your emails using **your SMTP server**.
+That means that **this plugin doesn't send you emails**, when the plugin is enabled WordPress sends your emails using **your SMTP server**.

 If you're having trouble sending your emails, you can activate the debug mode in settings page.
 That activates the logging of the commands and data between WordPress and your SMTP server, and **most of the time** you will find useful information in your PHP error_log file.